Johnny Depp Pens Foreword for Connecticut Teacher's Book

 That blessing, found on one of the first few pages of Vandrilla’s book, "Thumper’s London Adventure," is a foreword by none other than actor Johnny Depp.

 “He gave us undivided attention.
 He made us feel like we were the center of the world," Vandrilla said.
 "He listened to what we had to say.
-His people were trying to pull him back because he was actively filming and he was like 'no I want to stay,' and he meant it,” Vandrilla said.
+His people were trying to pull him back because he was actively filming and he was like 'no I want to stay,' and he meant it."

 “He doesn’t do charity for the recognition or the publicity, he does it on the down-low so when he reached out to me I was like 'wow this is incredible, I don’t deserve this,'” Vandrilla said.

+In his foreword, Depp dedicates his message to "my dearest Katie" and all those who "need that little bit of extra care and understanding right now."

-It’s Katie’s story of survival and hope that has stuck with Depp, even worlds away in Hollywood.
+Vandrilla's story of survival and hope has stuck with Depp, even from worlds away in Hollywood.